Answering All Frequently Asked Questions

 CEUs are not required to maintain your active CLIPP, LIPA or HATS status.
 The first year after you graduate, all applicable benefits are included, such as access to Living In Place Institute presentations, attendance at specific, closed Forums, and a profile on our Members Only page.

-For CLIPP, LIPA and HATS keeping your Living In Place Institute Network Benefits active starts the year after you graduate, and the cost is US$99 (for each credential ) after each year to maintain all your benefits.
+For CLIPP, LIPA and HATS keeping your Living In Place Institute Network Benefits active starts the year after you graduate, and the cost is US$100 (US$150 for two or more credentials) after each year to maintain all your benefits.
 (NOTE: the Living In Place Institute Networks Benefits fee is subject to change at any time.)
+To renew your Network Benefits, click or tap HERE.

 Each year after your first year, if you maintain your Network Benefits, CLIPP and LIPA members have access to a non-printable E-manual plus a no-cost registration to attend one scheduled CLIPP or LIPA course anytime during their Active Network period.
 For more information, click HERE to see the Network Benefits Chart for complete benefits.